maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 ![blurblurblur](./blurblurblur.png)

-> ⚠️ Beta Landing Page – Official Launch Expected Late July 20 (possibly late July 21)
+> ⚠️ Beta Landing Page – Full Launch Expected July 22 (or no later than July 23)
-> We're still polishing things.
-Content is being updated frequently.
+> We're currently finalizing core features and refining key details.
-> 👉 Best to check back later tonight or tomorrow for the full experience.
-Bookmark this page to stay updated.
+> 👉 Feel free to bookmark this page and check back soon — this drop is packed with surprises and we think you'll be amazed.

 > **This isn’t just a prompt tool.
 It’s a structural language-control system for images.**